-- No one will be permitted to participate in skills assessment if not in compliance with professional appearance as stated above. - No talking with peers during or after assessments. - No congregating after assessment - HIPAA applies to skills assessment therefore; no discussion of patients shall take place. - No cell phone use - Reassessment will be scheduled on a separate day
+- No one will be permitted to participate in skills assessment if not in compliance with professional appearance as stated above. - No talking with peers during or after assessments. - No congregating after assessment - HIPAA applies to skills assessment; therefore, no discussion of patients or scenarios shall take place. - Reassessment will be scheduled on a separate day